BuiltByPurva/Calmify/README.md

   <img src="calmify/assets/screenshots/Sessions.png" alt="Meditation Sessions" width="200"/>
 </div>

+## 🎯 Overview
-Calmify is a comprehensive mental health and sleep tracking application that helps users monitor their stress levels, sleep patterns, and provides guided meditation sessions.
+Calmify is a comprehensive mental health and wellness application that combines advanced machine learning algorithms with user-friendly features to provide personalized mental health support.
+The app uses AdaBoost for stress detection and CNN for facial expression recognition, making it a powerful tool for monitoring and managing mental well-being.

+## 🌿 What's Calmify All About?
+Mental health matters — and Calmify is our take on using AI + accessible tech to support it.
+💡 Currently available as a cross-platform mobile app, Calmify helps users monitor stress levels based on manually entered data — with smart predictions powered by machine learning.

 ## Features